Sustainable Agriculture Institute

 - Pose threats to our premises and property

 - Be exposed to danger

 This policy applies to all employees.
-“Workplace visitors” may refer to employees’ friends and family (referred to as personal visitors) contractors, external vendors, stakeholders and the public.
+“Workplace visitors” may refer to employees’ friends and family (referred to as personal visitors) contractors, external vendors, stakeholders, and the public.

 This policy does not refer to remote employees or employees from other company locations.
 To ensure safety at work, employees who are on parental leave may enter our premises with visitor passes.

-- Visitors should sign in at the reception/ gate/ front-office as appropriate for location and show some form of identification.
+- Visitors should sign in at the reception/ gate/ front-office as appropriate for the location and show some form of identification.

 - Employees must always tend to their visitors while they are inside our premises.

-- Our internet usage, data protection and confidentiality policies temporarily cover our visitors while they are on company premises.
+- Our internet usage, data protection, and confidentiality policies temporarily cover our visitors while they are on company premises.
 They must not misuse our internet connection, disclose confidential information or take photographs of restricted areas.
 If they don’t conform, they may be escorted out or face prosecution if appropriate.

 Visitors are allowed during working hours.
 After-hours visitors must have written authorization from HR.